3Duke/Processing/seurat/README.txt

     and final colors.

-To save the current frame, press the down arrow key.
+To save the current frame, press the SHIFT key.

 Press the TAB key to enter text.
   - press CONTROL to set the word displayed to the entered text.